appteam-nith/HacktoberFest2k19/README.md

 ### Contribution Type 3

 You can also make any contribution by deleting a file in any folder.
+Make sure to delete any unused file in the repo.
 Use commit message `#<Issue Number> Deleted <filename>`

 ## To contribute to this repo: